haroon-altaf/Lisa/README.md

 ## LISA - Leading Indicators Scraping and Analysis
 A program to extract, transform, store, analyse and visualize various leading economic indicators and stock market data from online sources.
+#### Motiation:
+The primary motivation for this project is to learn development best practices and programming design patterns by building something concrete.
+A secondary motivation is to demonstrate my competency and document my learning trajectory.
+Feedback and collaboration is most welcome.

 ## Usage
-See example usage of code in this notebook via [**Github**](https://github.com/haroon-altaf/lisp/blob/main/notebook.ipynb)

-Run code online via [**Colab**](https://colab.research.google.com/github/haroon-altaf/LISA/blob/main/notebook.ipynb)
+See example usage of code in this notebook via [**Github**](https://github.com/haroon-altaf/lisp/blob/main/notebook.ipynb).
+Run code online via [**Colab**](https://colab.research.google.com/github/haroon-altaf/LISA/blob/main/notebook.ipynb).

 ## Next Steps
-- Create scheduler to extract, transform and load latest data at pre-determined times/intervals.
-- Write classes/functions to perform trend analysis and visualise economic data loaded into database.
-- Produce Streamlit app to provide analysis and KPI dashboards.
+See future development plans [here](url).

 ## Setup